-Regions (regioner) are tax-levying authorities on the regional level headed by Regional Councils appointed by directly elected Regional Assemblies.
+Regions (regioner) are tax-levying authorities on the regional level headed by directly elected Regional Assemblies and Regional Councils appointed by these.
 Sweden has 21 such regions (including the island of Gotland, where Gotland Municipality also carries the responsibilities of a Region).
 Until 2020, regional authorities in Sweden were officially known as County Councils (landsting).
-The Regions are mainly responsible for health services, but also provide support for, among other things, regional theatres, orchestras, museums, and libraries (mainly regional and hospital libraries).
+The Regions are mainly responsible for health services, but also provide support for, among other things, regional theatres, orchestras, museums, and libraries (mainly regional library services and hospital libraries).
 Historically, this has meant that the role of regional authorities has been comparatively limited in cultural policy.
-This was changed following the 2009 government bill on culture, and the subsequent introduction of the Culture Cooperation Model, under which each Regional Council submits a Culture Plan for the region to the Swedish Arts Council (see also chapter 1.2.6).
-In the making of their cultural policy plans, Regional Councils are obligated to consult with representatives of cultural institutions, professionals and civil society in their respective regions.
+This was changed following the 2009 Government Bill on Culture, and the subsequent introduction of the Culture Cooperation Model, under which each Regional Council submits a Culture Plan for the region to the Swedish Arts Council (see also chapter 1.2.6).
+In the making of their cultural policy plans, Regional Councils are obligated to consult with representatives of institutions, professionals, and civil society in arts and culture in their respective regions.
 After the plan has been approved, the Regional Council is granted government funding for the support of arts and culture in the region, including the regional cultural institutions.
 Their nationally funded work with cultural policy should support

 - professional theatre, dance, and music,